 Organization of the 5D+ Rubric for Instructional Growth and Teacher Evaluation (Version 3)

-Version 3 of the 5D+ Rubric is composed of 30 indicators of teacher performance, each appearing on a separate page of the rubric.
-In the example below, the dimension is Purpose, the subdimension is Standards and the indicator is Connection to Standards, Broader Purpose and Transferable Skill.
+Version 3 of the 5D+ Rubric consists of 30 indicators of teacher performance, each appearing on a separate page.
+In the example below, the dimension is Purpose, the subdimension is Standards, and the indicators are Connection to Standards, Broader Purpose, and Transferable Skill.
 The pages are color-coded by dimension.

 Performance Levels